truenas/documentation/content/SCALE/SCALETutorials/Network/ManagingGlobalConfig.md

 * Updates
 * VMWare snapshots

-Select the **Allow All** to permit all the above services to communicate externally.
+Select **Allow All** to permit all the above services to communicate externally.
 This is the default setting.

-Select the **Deny All** to prevent all the above services from communicating externally.
+Select **Deny All** to prevent all the above services from communicating externally.

-Select the **Allow Specific** to permit external communication for the services you select.
+Select **Allow Specific** to permit external communication for the services you select.
 **Allow Specific** displays a dropdown list of the services you can select.
 Click on all that apply.
 A checkmark displays next to a selected service, and these services display in the field separated by a comma (,).